What Happens if I Refuse a DUI Breath or Blood Test in California?

 California law allows the driver to choose between a blood or breath test, but if neither a blood nor breath test is available, the driver must take a urine test.
 An arresting officer is required to explain the consequences of refusing a test and may state that you don’t have the right to speak to a lawyer before taking the test and that refusing to do so can be used against you in court.

 If you refuse a blood or breath test after being arrested, you could face additional penalties such as fines, license suspension, and jail time if you are convicted.
-California Vehicle Code Section 13353 states that if a police officer has probable cause to arrest you and you refuse to submit to a blood or breath test, you may face an automatic one-year license suspension and may also be required to attend a nine-month DUI program whether or not your DUI charge is eventually dismissed or you’re ultimately found not guilty of DUI.
+Refusing a breathalyzer test in California can lead to severe consequences, including increased penalties and complications in your legal defense.
+California Vehicle Code Section 13353 states that if a police officer has probable cause to arrest you and you refuse to submit to a blood or breath test, you may face an automatic one-year license suspension and may also be required to attend a nine-month DUI school whether or not your DUI charge is eventually dismissed or you’re ultimately found not guilty of DUI.

 Call the DUI Defense Attorneys at The Aron Law Firm Today

 Just because you’re pulled over on suspicion of DUI doesn’t mean you’ve committed a crime.
 Even if you refused the breathalyzer test following your arrest, there might be ways to sidestep the impact of refusal.
+Seeking legal counsel can help you explore potential defense strategies tailored to your case.
 At The Aron Law Firm, we know how frustrating a DUI arrest can be, so our goal is to make this process as easy as possible.
 Our team of highly trusted attorneys knows the ins and outs of California DUI defense and will be with you every step of the way.
+We will guide you through the legal process, ensuring your rights are upheld throughout the legal proceedings.

 At The Aron Law Firm, we understand and have experience defending countless clients against these types of charges and can help you get the best results possible for your situation.
-Give us a call at (805) 500-7745 or complete our contact form today.
+As a skilled DUI defense lawyer, we can assess the strengths and weaknesses of your case and craft a robust defense strategy.
+Give us a call at (805) 618-1768 or complete our contact form today.